goethercore/goether/README.md

 # Goether [![Go Reference](https://pkg.go.dev/badge/github.com/ayoseun/geth-lte@v0.0.0-20240207011905-a59fb5d8d2f9.svg)](https://pkg.go.dev/github.com/ayoseun/geth-lte@v0.0.0-20240207011905-a59fb5d8d2f9)

-geth-lte is a Go package designed to provide various functionalities related to EVM blockchains.
+goether is a Go package designed to provide various functionalities related to EVM blockchains.
 This package offers capabilities such as interacting with contracts, exploring blocks, monitoring mempool transactions in real-time, and more.
 Whether you're building decentralized applications or exploring blockchain data, geth-lte aims to simplify your development process.

 Don't forget to star ⭐️ the repo